 Straw is the Best Mulching Material

-Excellent mulching materials include clean, weed-free oat, wheat or soybean straw.
-Chopped cornstalks are another possibility, although often difficult to source.
-The depth of the mulch should be 3 to 5 inches at application.
-The material should eventually settle to 2 to 4 inches.
+Excellent mulching materials include clean, weed-free oat, wheat, or soybean straw.
+Chopped cornstalks are another option, although they are often difficult to source.
+The depth of the mulch should be 3 to 5 inches at the time of application.
+The material should eventually settle to a depth of 2 to 4 inches.

-In windy, exposed areas, straw mulches can be kept in place by placing wire or plastic fencing over the area.
+In windy, exposed areas, straw mulch can be kept in place by placing wire or plastic fencing over the area to prevent it from blowing away.
 The fencing can be held in place with bricks or other heavy objects.

 Leaves are not a good winter mulch for strawberries.
 Leaves can mat together in layers, trapping air and creating space for ice to form.
 The leaf, air and ice layers do not provide adequate protection.
-Leaf mulch actually may damage plants due to excess moisture trapped under the material.
+Leaf mulch may actually damage plants due to the excess moisture trapped under the material.

 Remove Mulch Carefully in the Spring